Esri/arcgis-runtime-samples-android/java/open-existing-map/README.md

 ## How to use the sample

-A web map can be selected from the drop-down list.
+A web map can be selected from the navigation menu.
 On selection the web map displays in the map view.

 ## How it works